Harshuta/FoodOrderApp/README.md

 - ✅ Onboarding of restaurants with menu, rating, and capacity (`max_no_orders`)
 - ✅ Order placement by customers using item list and selection strategy
-- ✅ Auto-assignment of orders to restaurants using pluggable selection strategies(rating startegy).
+- ✅ Auto-assignment of orders to restaurants using pluggable selection strategies(rating strategy).
 - ✅ Order lifecycle management (ACCEPTED → COMPLETED)
 - ✅ In-memory data handling (no database or persistent storage)